dmbrownlee/demo/networkplus/labfiles/lab12-1/README.md

 ## Lab
 The Neighbor Discovery Protocol (NDP) makes the IPv6 automation magic work by enabling all the nodes on the network to easily discover each other.
 NDP consists of four different packet types: Neighbor solicitation, Neighbor advertisement, Router solicitation, and Router advertisement.
 Now let's see how it works!

-**How does the Neighbor solicitation and Neighbor advertisement segments of NDP replace IPv4’s Address Resolution Protocol (ARP)?**
+**How do Neighbor solicitation and Neighbor advertisement replace IPv4’s Address Resolution Protocol (ARP)?**

 When an IPv6 host joins a network, it sends out multicast neighbor solicitation packets which all begin with ff02 to search for other computers on its broadcast domain.
 Only the other IPv6-capable hosts on the broadcast domain will hear the multicast neighbor solicitation packet and then respond with a unicast neighbor advertisement packet, essentially saying, “I hear you and this is who I am.”